ubc-library-rc/gis-intro-leaflet/content/acknowledgements.md

 ---
 ## Acknowledgements

-This content of this workshop was authored by Evan Thornberry.
+This content of this workshop was authored by Evan Thornberry and Lily Demet.

 ### Site Template
 Site template adapted from the [just-the-docs](https://github.com/pmarsceill/just-the-docs) Jekyll template created by [Patrick Marsceil](https://github.com/pmarsceill) and available under the [MIT License](http://opensource.org/licenses/MIT).